improving-minnesota/angular-training/labs/lab-04-modules.md

 - Open **client/src/app/timesheets/controllers.js**
 - Implement the timesheet controller, by following the instructions in the `TODO`'s.
 - The code below is here to help you if you get stuck, but try to do it yourself first.
+- Don't forget that you have the other modules to use as a reference!!

 - (near line #11)